-1/14 APPLICATION OF THE TARGET LIPID AND EQUILIBRIUM PARTITIONING MODELS TO NON-POLAR ORGANIC CHEMICALS IN SOILS AND SEDIMENTS
+1/14 APPLICATION OF THE TARGET LIPID AND EQUILIBRIUM PARTITIONING MODELS TO NON-POLAR ORGANIC CHEMICALS IN SOILS AND SEDIMENTS environment.

-The Target Lipid Model (TLM) provides a framework for deriving predicted no effect concentrations (PNEC) for nonpolar organic chemicals to organisms in the environment.
 This approach has been used to perform environmental risk assessment of individual hydrocarbons as well as complex petroleum substances.
 The TLM is based primarily on data for aquatic test organisms and this work evaluates the potential for extending the TLM to soil and sediment using Equilibrium Partitioning (EqP) theory.